Check out our calendar to see all upcoming events!

 What We’re Working on this Winter …

 Finally, as part of MRG’s Wildlife & Habitat Consultations, we’ve installed cameras on some properties so owners might catch a glimpse of coyotes, foxes, bobcats, and other wildlife passing through their yards.
-MRG scientists are available to visit your property to answer your questions or concerns and offer advice on a variety of topics including: plant and animal identification; wildlife management; natural history; invasive species; woodland, field and pond management solutions; and more.
+MRG scientists are available to visit your property, too, to answer your questions or concerns and offer advice on a variety of topics including: plant and animal identification; wildlife management; natural history; invasive species; woodland, field and pond management solutions; and more.
 We’re scheduling appointments now for the spring, so please click here for more information or call (914) 234-3455.

 Your donation to Mianus River Gorge helps us fulfill our mission to preserve, protect and promote appreciation of the natural heritage of the Mianus River watershed through land acquisition and conservation, scientific research and public education throughout the region.
 To donate, please click here or send your check to 167 Mianus River Rd., Bedford, NY 10506.
 Thank you!